cosmosgame/save-the-world/content/posts/snippets.md

 Just about every morning I find myself in joy.
 A place of deep, sometimes even overwhelming happiness.
 It is hard to let it all in.
 Some days I go straight there, other days it takes a bit of processing, but I end up there never the less.
 And when I'm in that joy I find myself longing for others to join me.
 I long for the world to heal.
 It is what I want very

+### Tumor
+In my early thirties I was working at a very stressful job and my daily, long, and hard run was my lifeline.
+It kept me sane.
+I didn't really time myself -- I just ran as hard as I could.
+But suddenly I was no longer able to run so hard.
+Heck I was even starting to have problems just walking.
+I was also having to pee all the time.
+My neck hurt.
+My HMO doctor, trying to save money for the corporation, quickly dismissed the problem as sitting with poor posture at my computer and sent me to a physical therapist.
+Which was complete nonsense.
+I still had excellent posture from my early Zen practice, and besides I really was in pain.
+Fortunately the physical therapist was competent and quickly recognized that something was very wrong and managed to get me into the then very expensive MRI lab.
+They put me in this very narrow tube and scanned me for a long time.
+The scanning technician was astonished at how happy I was when they told me they had found a tumor.
+I was just so happy that we finally were getting to the truth of the matter.

 [1]:	https://en.wikipedia.org/wiki/Prosperity_theology
 [2]:	https://en.wikipedia.org/wiki/The_Dawn_of_Everything
 [3]:	https://www.animas.org/books/soulcraft/